Wasserstein Distortion: Unifying Fidelity and Realism: Definition of Wasserstein Distortion

 where $\rho$ and $\hat{\rho}$ are probability measures on $\mathbb{R}^d$.
 The distortion over a block $\{-N,\ldots,N\}$ (such as a full image) is defined as the spatial average

 This assumes that the pooling parameter, $\sigma$, is the same for all $n$.
-In practice, it is desirable to vary the size of the pooling regions across the image.
+In practice, it is desirable to vary the size of the pooling regions spatially.
 One can easily extend the above definition to allow $\sigma$ to depend on $n$:

 We call the function $\sigma(\cdot)$ the \emph{$\sigma$-map}.